 Raising Voices’ staff are the organization’s greatest assets.
 Our team is a vibrant, diverse group of activists working passionately to prevent violence against women and children.

 Aggrey Mukuwa is well known as “Teacher Aggrey’’ not only at Raising Voices, but all around Uganda, as he became famous through one of Raising Voices’ TV adverts.
-He is a Program Assistant working with the Good School team and he trains teachers across the country on the Good School methodology.
+He is a Program Officer working with the Good School team and he trains teachers across the country on the Good School methodology.
 Aggrey is a teacher by profession with a Grade III Teaching certificate from Kyambogo University and a diploma in Education from Uganda Martyr’s University.
 Before joining Raising Voices, he was Deputy Head Teacher at St. Peter’s Primary School, Kanyanya, where he made tremendous contribution to pre-testing the Good School methodology.
 Aggrey is married and a father to two girls and three boys.
 He takes pride in working with children and giving encouragement where things seem to be without hope.

-Angel Faridah, commonly known as “Mukyala Musumba” (Pastor’s wife) due to her desire to serve those in need, is a Monitoring and Evaluation Officer with the Good School Program at Raising Voices.
+Angel Faridah, commonly known as “Mukyala Musumba” (Pastor’s wife) due to her desire to serve those in need, is a Program Officer with the Good School Program at Raising Voices.
 She spends her days supporting the Good Schools team in tracking their work in schools and communities.
 Angel attended Kyambogo University where she received a Bachelor’s Degree in Social Work and Community Development.
 Before joining Raising Voices, she worked as a field supervisor on the 1,000 Schools Randomized Control Trial in Luwero district during which she obtained a certificate in research on Violence Against Children.
 Angel’s passion is inspiring children, and she can most often be found with them—whether through her work, her church, or her family.

 Barbrah Nanyunja is a lover of music and fashion and is known by the nickname “positive attitude” because she approaches all situations with such.
 As a proud member on the Good Schools Team, she supports Kampala District schools, carries out trainings on the Good School Toolkit, provides on-going Technical Assistance to partner organisations and schools, and establishes advocacy relationships with relevant local government authorities.
 Barbrah holds a Bachelor’s degree in Social Sciences and a Master’s degree in Public Administration and Management from Makerere University.
 After university, she worked as a Research Assistant with the School of Public Health at Makerere and then with Raising Voices as a researcher on the SASA!
 Project.
 Barbrah is passionate about activism wok after sharing so many touching experiences of violence against women and children in the community.
 It has always been a dream of hers to work with Raising Voices!